Top Ten "Fathers" of Rock & Roll

 17 Muddy Waters McKinley Morganfield, known by his stage name Muddy Waters, was an American blues musician who is often cited as the "father of modern Chicago blues".

-Its funny because all of the white people forget that Rock n' Roll was considered race music (Black, Urban) and was created by African-Americans ONLY.
-Just like Jazz and Blues before it.
-Not one of the white artist named above had anything to do with the creation of the artform.
-Yes, they helped popularize it because the music gatekeepers hand picked the faces of white artist that they thought would be marketable and provided TONS of resources not afforded to Black artist of that time.
-History will not be re-written to make these people bigger than they are.
-The artist listed above stole or barrowed their entire style from the "TRUE" forefathers.
+It's funny because all of the white people forget that Rock 'n' Roll was considered race music (Black, Urban) and was created by African-Americans only.
+Just like jazz and blues before it, not one of the white artists named above had anything to do with the creation of the art form.
+Yes, they helped popularize it because the music gatekeepers hand-picked the faces of white artists they thought would be marketable and provided tons of resources not afforded to Black artists of that time.
+History will not be rewritten to make these people bigger than they are.
+The artists listed above stole or borrowed their entire style from the "true" forefathers.
 SMH, these forums disgust me.

 18 Alan Freed